Huawei sees consumer devices sales up a third this year

 Huawei expects consumer device sales, which includes handsets, to reach $30 billion in five years, from $7 billion now, becoming as big a revenue driver as its flagship telecommunications equipment business.

-The Shenzhen-based company is the world’s No.6 mobile phone maker, ranking behind other bigger players such as Samsung Electronics, Nokia and ZTE Corp .
+The Shenzhen-based company is the world’s No.6 mobile phone maker, ranking behind other bigger players such as Samsung Electronics (005930.KS), Nokia NOK1V.HE and ZTE Corp (000063.SZ).